libp2p/go-libp2p-resource-manager/README.md

 has not been ported to mark its streams, may still gain limits transparently without any programmer intervention.
-Furthermore, the protocol scope can constrain resource usage for services that implement multiple protocols for the shake of backwards compatibility.
+Furthermore, the protocol scope can constrain resource usage for services that implement multiple protocols for the sake of backwards compatibility.
 A tighter limit in some older protocol can protect the application from resource consumption caused by legacy clients or potential attacks.